Cal-CS-61A-Staff/howamidoing/README.md

+# Archived Repo
+This repo has been merged into https://github.com/Cal-CS-61A-Staff/cs61a-apps/, and has been archived.

 # EECS Grade Display Tool

 This is a tool meant to display and forecast grades for lower-div EECS classes at UC Berkeley.
 To deploy, run `yarn build && yarn deploy`.